 The granite rock would only become shiny black if it has changed into obsidian, volcanic glass formed when lava covers an igneous rock and cools rapidly.

-If the phenomenon described in the Exodus account happened, we obviously do not know its chemical makeup and therefore cannot say whether its effects on the rock would replicate or resemble the process that creates obsidian.
+Relating this to the phenomenon described in the Exodus account, we obviously do not know its chemical makeup and therefore cannot say whether its effects on the rock would replicate or resemble the process that creates obsidian.

 Scientific Criticism of the "Burnt Peak" Theory